 When writing your personal statement for law school, it’s a good idea to include a few school-specific sentences about why each of the schools you are applying to is interesting to you.
-You shouldn’t be addressing “why do I want to go to law school?” but rather “why your law school is a good fit for me?”
+You shouldn’t be addressing “Why do I want to go to law school?” but rather “Why do I want to go to this specific law school and how is it a good fit for me?”

 Here’s an example: You live in northern California and are married.
-You wife works in Silicon Valley, and will most likely be the breadwinner while you are attending law school.
+Your spouse works in Silicon Valley, and will most likely be the breadwinner while you are attending law school.
 So you are looking at Stanford, Boalt Hall, Hastings, Santa Clara, and a few other schools.
 Do your research on each of these schools by asking yourself the following questions:

 Use your answers to these questions in your essay to demonstrate real interest in the school.

 Proximity to family, location near the beach, or easy access to mountain biking aren’t serious, academic, or professional reasons.

 If you are applying right after graduation from college, chances are you don’t mind moving to another location to attend law school.
 However, if you are a few years out, are settled somewhere, and perhaps have a family, then uprooting your life might not be appealing.
 You will understandably look for law schools in your area.
 But no matter if you are 22 or 42, no matter what stage of life you might be in, location really shouldn’t be the main motivation for wanting to attend a school.
 You want your adcom to read your essay and walk away feeling that you have really given your school selections a lot of thought and have chosen based on serious and substantive data, not convenience.